qbradq/sharduo/README.md

 including all features required to mine ore and smelt it into ingots.

 ### Current Defects ###
+None that I am aware of.
+Famous last words and all that.

 ### Required Features and Tasks ###
 * Player movement packet throttling
 * Action packet throttling
 * Mobile weight limit and stamina
+* Welcome GUMP
 * ~~Player logout detection and handling~~
 * ~~Ore resource map~~
 * ~~Mining skill~~